What topics are we interested in publishing in Experimental Biology and Medicine?

-Title page: The Title page should be the first page of the Main Document and include the following information: full title of the manuscript, a short title, the author(s) name(s), the author(s) affiliation(s) (including postal/zip codes) and corresponding author information (name, postal address and email address).
+Title page: The Title page should be the first page of the Main Document and include the following information: full title of the manuscript, a short running title, the author(s) name(s), the author(s) affiliation(s) (including postal/zip codes) and corresponding author information (name, postal address and email address).

 The title should be a declarative statement of key findings and should be limited to 15 words.
 Use of abbreviations in the title should generally be avoided.

 Impact Statement: An Impact Statement is required for all submissions.
 Your impact statement will be evaluated by the Editor-in-Chief, Global Editors, and appropriate Associate Editor.
 For your manuscript to receive full review, the editors must be convinced that the manuscript is an important advance in for the field.
 The Impact Statement is not a restating of the abstract.
 It should address the following: